Steve's Antique Technology

 Hickok Electrical Instrument Co., Cleveland Ohio

-Some excerpts of the text and photos below were taken from Hickok history documents
+Some excerpts of the text and photos below were taken from Hickok documents

-originally listed on the original Hickok History pages.
+listed on the Hickok Electrical Instruments Company's original history pages.

 Current Hickok history information published by Hickok: Hickok History.